senapol/ADS/README.md

 Testing correlation between the economic markers and 1) the number of events per year 2) change in frontline OR the war markers with the military expenditure/militarty aid

+# Part 4: Time series analysis
+Time series modelling allows us to decompose data into seasonal, trend, and noise data.
+This will allow us to calculate the correlation without being affected by other large, omittable factors (i.e. the summer/winter cycle of oil expenditure).

+Method: seasonal_decomposition function from the statsmodel library